 Itineraries will vary slightly as a result of seasonal and gate time changes, game movements, weather pattern & availability of accommodation etc.

 Helpful information to assist in planning your Kruger Park safari.

 Meals.
-All Kruger Park safaris are BB.
-A variety of sit-down and on-the-go meals, priced from as little as R50 are available at the cafeterias.
-Your guide is always happy to prepare a truly South African BBQ if requested.
+All Kruger Park safaris are DBB.
+A variety of sit-down and on-the-go meals, priced from as little as R50 are available at the cafeterias for lunch.
+Your guide is always happy to prepare a truly South African BBQ if requested for dinner.